bansailboat/nebula-classifier/README.md

 ## Contributing

-Pull requests are (very) welcome, whether it be updating incorrect information about the nebula classification itself or the code.
+Pull requests are (very) welcome, whether it be updating incorrect information about the nebula classification task itself or the code.
 I'm just a passionate beginner interested in getting more involved in the field of astrophotography and imaging and would very much appreciate any and all expert feedback! :)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)